 The registration fees of the superficies are 1.1% which included the 0.1% stamp duty over the price.
 You are paying for the superficies to the owner of the land.

 Property in Thailand is a complex affair and it is always best to speak to a property lawyer in Thailand before you lease property or a family lawyer before you get married in Thailand.
 Most property agreements in Thailand tend to be settled before marriage as a protection of your property rights in the event of a divorce.

 This is only one option available to you in Thailand.
 There are a number of options with regard to property in Thailand.
 You need to speak to one of our lawyers about your property options.
 Call us toll-free or walk into our offices in Bangkok.
 This for more information and advice while in Thailand.
 When you buy a condo in Thailand then be careful.

 If you are looking at registering a superficies in Thailand.
-Then also understand the right of habitation which you will also need to have the assistance of a property lawyer.
+Then also understand the right of habitation which you will also need to have the assistance of our real estate lawyer in Bangkok.
 There is also a leasehold agreement which may also be of interest to you.
 Your last option is that of a usufruct which is also a right over property that would need to be registered.